 Software frequently goes wrong.
 That’s a fact of life whose importance is growing – becoming, so to speak, a larger fact of life.
-That’s for three reasons.
+That’s for three reasons:

 - Complex software is spreading more widely into items where, previously, it was present (if at all) only in simpler form.
-This includes clothing (“wearable computing”), healthcare accessories, “smart home” consumer goods, automobiles (“connected vehicles”), and numerous “Internet of Things” sensors and actuators.
+This includes clothing (“wearable computing”), healthcare accessories, “connected home” consumer goods, automobiles (“connected vehicles”), and numerous “Internet of Things” sensors and actuators.
 More software means a greater likelihood of software error – and a greater likelihood of being hacked (compromised).

 - Software in these items is increasingly networked together, so that defects in one piece of software can have effects that ricochet unexpectedly.
 For example, a hacked thermostat can end up reporting industrial secrets to eavesdroppers on the other side of the planet.

 - By design, modern-day software is frequently open – meaning that its functionality can be configured and extended by other pieces of software that plug into it.
 Openness provides the possibility for positive innovation, in the way that apps enhance smartphones, or new themes enhance a webpage design.
 But that same openness enables negative innovation, in which plug-ins subvert the core product.
 This type of problem arises due to flaws in the set of permissions that expose software functionality from one module to another.

 All three of these factors – the intrinsic defects in software, defects in its network connectivity, and defects in permission systems – can be exploited by writers of malware.
 Worryingly, there’s a mushrooming cybercrime industry that creates, modifies, and deploys increasingly sophisticated malware.
 There can be rich pickings in this industry.
 The denizens of Cybercrime Inc. can turn the principles of software and automation to their advantage, resulting in mass-scale deployment of their latest schemes for deception, intrusion, subterfuge, and extortion.